 Your Interest Rate Will Be Higher

 In almost any case, the lower the credit score, the higher the interest rate.
 It’s cruel, but it’s the reality of how credit works.
 If you don’t have a stellar credit score, you may have to pay thousands of dollars more back on your mortgage than if your score was just 50 points higher.
 Financial responsibility pays off, so it’s best to get started on building credit while you can.
 Start by finding your credit score and paying off as much debt as possible.
 Have no credit history?
 Open a credit card with a low limit and go from there!
-A lower credit score will not prevent you from refinancing your home, however it may prevent you from getting a lower interest rate in the new loan.
+A lower credit score will not prevent you from refinancing your home, however, it may prevent you from getting a lower interest rate on the new loan.

 How Can I Build Credit in Order to Take Out a Mortgage

-If you’re still a long ways out from buying a home and settling down, then start by paying off debts, making sure you pay everything on time, and continuing to be responsible with how you spend your money.
+If you’re still a long way out from buying a home and settling down, then start by paying off debts, making sure you pay everything on time and continuing to be responsible with how you spend your money.
 Close to buying a house and concerned about your credit?
 Talk to a top real estate agent about the best options for your situation.
 The resources available at Banks.com are also excellent for financial planning and helping you rebuild your credit so that when it does come to taking out a mortgage, you’re ready to go without a problem.